melange-re/melange-re.github.io/blog/posts/whats-2024-brought-to-melange-so-far.md

 Melange should emit ES6 features that your project requires.

-## Identifying Melange exceptions in JS
+## Identifying Melange exceptions in JavaScript

 Until Melange 3, exceptions originating from OCaml code compiled with Melange are roughly thrown as such: